slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Try not to become a man of success, rather become a man of value' -- Albert Einstein*

+> *'I cannot give you the formula for success, but I can give you the formula for failure, which is: try to please everybody.' -- Herbert Swope*

 HOWEVER... [doubt](#on-confidence-and-validation), not failure, is the biggest barrier to success.

 > *'The greatest barrier to success is the fear of failure.' -- Sven Goran Eriksson*